AxisCommunications/signed-video-framework-examples/README.md

   - The example code implements video authenticity validation.

 ### Building applications
 The applications in this repository all have meson options for easy usage.
+These options are by default disabled and the user can enable an arbitrary number of them.

 First you need to have the signed-video-framework library installed.
-Installing the share library and applications locally is in many cases preferably.
+Installing the shared library and applications locally is in many cases preferably.

-Then build the application with meson as
+Assuming the signed-video-framework library is installed and accessible build the application with meson as
 ```
 meson -D<application>=true path/to/signed-video-framework-examples path/to/build/folder
 meson install -C path/to/build/folder
 ```
-Note that some applications may require additional environment variables set, for example, `GST_PLUGIN_PATH`; See, individual application README.md.
+Note that some applications require additional environment variables set, for example, `GST_PLUGIN_PATH`; See, individual application README.md.

 #### Example meson commands on Linux
-The example commands also assume that both signed-video-framework and signed-video-framework-examples are located in the current directory.
+These example commands assume the current directory is the parent directory of both `signed-video-framework` and `signed-video-framework-examples`.
 ```
 meson --prefix $PWD/my_installs signed-video-framework build_lib
 meson install -C build_lib